Toward Efficient and Robust Behavior Models for Multi-Agent Driving Simulation: Experiments

 Commonly, multiple simulations are run in parallel.
 To evaluate the sample throughput of the behavior model under parallel simulation, we introduce the metric \emph{\gls{isps}}.
 This metric quantifies the number of agents across all simulation environments that can be processed by the behavior model per second.
 Formally, it is defined as $\mathrm{ISPS} = H \times \sum_{k=1}^N N_{A}^{(k)} / \Delta T$, where $N_{A}^{(k)}$ denotes the number of agents in the $k$-th simulation environment, $H$ is the number of inference steps taken, and $\Delta T$ is the elapsed time in seconds.
-Figure \ref{fig:isps} illustrates how the behavior model throughput scales with increasing numbers of parallel simulation environments as well as the distribution of simulated agents across $10^3$ randomly sampled scenarios.
+Figure \ref{fig:isps} illustrates how the behavior model throughput scales with increasing numbers of parallel simulation environments as well as the distribution of simulated agents across $10^4$ randomly sampled scenarios.
 At smaller scales, all models benefit from parallelism, showing substantial gains in \gls{isps}.
-Agent-centric models, however, saturate at around \num{27000} and \num{36000} \gls{isps}, and could not be scaled beyond $10^2$ environments due to memory limits.
-In contrast, instance-centric models achieve higher throughout: both surpass agent-centric peaks with only ten parallel environments and continue scaling up to $10^3$.
-They reach peak throughput of about \num{88000} and \num{358000} \gls{isps}, representing an up to $13.2$-fold improvement over the agent-centric baselines.
+Agent-centric models saturate early at around \num{28.7}k and \num{60.3}k \gls{isps}, and cannot be scaled beyond \num{500} environments due to memory limits.
+In contrast, instance-centric models achieve higher throughout: \emph{Ours (small)} and \emph{Ours} exceed both agent-centric models with only five and twenty parallel environments, respectively, and continue scaling up to \num{5000} parallel environments.
+They reach peak throughput of about \num{93.4}k and \num{340.7}k \gls{isps}, representing an up to \num{11.9}-fold improvement over the agent-centric baselines.